Little Athletics was introduced in Queensland in 1976 after its successful formation for junior athletes in Victoria in the 1960s.

 Equipment and facilities for the athletes throughout the years have been purchased through the fundraising efforts of our Committee or more recently by applying for “community” grants and gaining support of the local businesses on the Coast.

-In 2015 the Centre was fortunate to be successful in gaining two grant approvals, one from the Gambling Community Benefit Fund and one from QLD Sports and Recreation to install a synthetic long jump facility and upgrade the two shot put facilities.
-In 2018 we received a Gambling Community Benefit Fund grant of $28,842 to upgrade the lighting.
+In 2015 the Centre was fortunate to be successful in gaining two grant approvals, one from the Gambling Community Benefit Fund and one from QLD Sports and Recreation to install a synthetic long jump/triple jump facility and upgrade the two shot put facilities.
+In 2018 we received a Gambling Community Benefit Fund grant of $28,842 to upgrade the lighting to LED.

-This season is the 39th year of competition at Maroochy Little Athletics and in 2020/2021 they will be celebrating 40 years of providing a sporting opportunity for young athletes on the Coast.
+This season – 2020/2021 Season we will be celebrating 40 years of providing a sporting opportunity for young athletes on the Coast.
 Please spread the word!
 Thank you to all those who have chosen to take the journey with us.